 In my high school years, I didn’t care so much, dropped out, but later earned my GED after I took a great online (and free!) course.
 That’s when I developed a clear picture of my dream job.
-I graduated from college, the very next week I was sending out my resume.
+I took a free career quiz from MyCareerTools.com, and after I graduated from college, the very next week I was sending out my resume.
 I was desperate for a job.
 Any job.
 Just give me a job!

 Less than a month I got one.
 Was it my dream job?
 No. Did it pay the bills?
 Yes, somewhat.
 My friends got jobs.
 Did they like their jobs?
 Somewhat, kind of.
 But it was okay because we were all on the ‘right track’…